markitosgv/JWTRefreshTokenBundle/README.md

 ### Config UserProvider

 You can define your own UserProvider.
 By default we use our custom UserProvider.
-You can change this value by adding this line to your config.yml file:
+You can change this value by adding this line to your config:

 ```yaml
 gesdinet_jwt_refresh_token: